Zappi review

 The Zappi warranty is only for three years, which isn’t very long.
 However, many EV chargers only have two-year warranties, so it’s as bad as it could be.

 My recommendation is to buy an EV charger from an installer.
-This makes them responsible for both the installation and operation of the device.
+This makes them responsible for both the installation and the functioning of the device.
 If there are any problems they will have an obligation to fix them.
 If your installer is no longer around then you can contact myenergie to make a warranty claim.

 Price